-For example, you might get a chargeback on a MasterCard purchase with reason code 55: "non-receipt of merchandise."
-If you can look up the order and confirm via the shipping tracking number that it was indeed delivered to the customer (and signed for), you practically have a slam-dunk case to fight that chargeback.
+For example, you might get a chargeback on a Mastercard purchase where the reason code is "4853: Goods or services not provided."
+If you can look up the order and confirm via the shipping tracking number that it was indeed delivered to the customer (and signed for), you have a slam-dunk case to fight that chargeback.

 Other reason codes can be more ambiguous and harder to fight, but finding out the reason for the chargeback is the first step in the process.